 The Operations Hub’s data quality automation features improve the quality of your reporting, and HubSpot’s reporting features enable you to do in-depth analysis on the work you do using the four other Hubs.

-Within Marketing Hub, you can report on every tactic you run through HubSpot: email, ads, social and conversations (plus some of your website analytics and conversion rates if you use HubSpot landing pages, CTAs and forms, but host your website on a different CMS).
+Within Marketing Hub, you can report on every tactic you run through HubSpot: email, ads, social and conversations (plus some of your website analytics and conversion rates if you use HubSpot landing pages, CTAs and forms, but host your website on a different CMS, like WordPress).

 In addition to the email health tool, HubSpot also has out-of-the-box reports covering email engagement, delivery rates, performance by device type and performance at the individual email level.

 When it comes to ads, a major benefit of HubSpot is that it pulls your ad data into the same platform where you’re running the rest of your marketing efforts.

 Since you’re spending money on advertising, you need to get as much bang for your buck as possible.
 So, you want to be able to monitor what happens to the traffic and leads that are sourced from ads.
 Historically, that’s been challenging, but HubSpot solves for this with their reporting features and integrations with ad platforms.

 You can report on your advertising efforts holistically with their out-of-the-box analyze dashboard, which includes:

 - Conversion rate from impressions to clicks to contacts to spend